 Consider Valet Waste Removal for Your Community

-Valet waste removal is one of the most efficient and environmentally-friendly amenities a property manager can provide tenants.
+Valet waste removal is one of the most efficient and environmentally-friendly amenities a property manager can provide tenets.
 If you’re a property manager looking for more information about valet trash removal and how you can start using it, contact a representative of Accelerated Waste today.